 The Society of Jesuits is challenged to revise its perception of its apostolates, high schools, universities, social apostolates, and see them not as separate entities but as one.
 Together they form the same mission representing one work to the world, that of using the intellectual life to help people change their hearts.
 All of us have to think of ourselves differently in relation to the other apostolates.
 We have an opportunity we have not used – to work as one.
 It is a globalized world and sustainability is an immanent challenge.”

 Experience of the landscape

-The Paris agreement made slow progress but a momentary surprise was when Tony de Brum (Marshall Islands’ Foreign Minister) called for a “high ambition coalition.”
-The Marshall and other islands will be under the sea with a 2-degree Celsius rise so he seeks a firm recognition of a 1.5-degree target, a long-term goal defining how the world will decarbonize, and support for developing countries.
+The Paris agreement made slow progress but a momentary surprise was when Tony de Brum, Foreign Minister of the Republic of the Marshall Islands, called for a “high ambition coalition” as their island country and other islands will be under the sea with a 2-degree Celsius rise.
+And so de Brum sought a firm recognition of a 1.5-degree target, a long-term goal defining how the world will decarbonize, and support for developing countries.
 The coalition has over 100 members including the European Union.
 Simply put, the timing of personal input can be occasion for creativity and the expression of a recognized need that gives hope.

 Rural people belong to a landscape that sustains them, however poorly.
 They know since childhood the ways of the land and, if marginal or degraded, are most directly affected by climate change.
 Their sensitivity to the landscape is essential in any management for recovery, sustainability of ecological services and biodiversity.
 Many communities live from drought to flood, evident in El Niño followed by La Niña.
 Involvement with local government and understanding broader governance affecting the inclusion of these communities and values into the operations and planning is vital.
 They need meaningful participation to process concerns and incorporate needs within broader societal systems.
 Otherwise community is left with the lack of opportunity and burden of risks.